kennethorq/SMORE/README.md

 ## How to run
 1. Place the downloaded data (e.g. `baby`) into the `data` directory.
-2. Enter `src` folder and run with
+2. Enter the `src` folder and execute the following command:
 `python main.py -m SMORE -d baby`

 Other parameters can be specified either via command line or by using the configuration files in `configs/model/SMORE.yaml` and `configs/dataset/*.yaml`.